svsticky/radio/README.md

 ### Branching strategy

 The history of this project includes a lot of unnecessary merge commits, which aren't that pretty.
-Currently we have a contributing procedure that needs to be followed.
+Currently we have a contributing procedure that needs to be followed:

-Rest assured it is easy.
-It is based on one simple rule: **Only @martijncasteel is allowed to push to `master`.** And he should only do that in case of a merge conflict.

-This leaves us with the following workflow:

 1. Want to work on something?
 Create a topic branch.
 1. Push the topic branch to GitHub when you want to show something.